pajaspace/arduino/README.md

   ---------------------------------------
    Note> Its not started on first time , because of not_cleaned_cash problem.
-   But ist working fine :-)
+   But it is working fine :-)

    ----------------------------------------